devunt/purple-line/LINE_PROTOCOL.md

 ### SEND_CHAT_CHECKED (40)

+### SEND_CHAT_REMOVED (41)

+The current user has cleared the history of a chat.

+* param1 = user ID or group ID or room ID
+* param2 = seen "990915482402" - maybe an ID, it's similar to IDs

 ### UPDATE_CONTACT (49)

 The current user's settings (e.g. hidden status) for a contact has changed.
 Refresh with